Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 There's also a practical, non-ideological reason to try other engines: different providers have different results.
 Websites that are hard to find on one search engine might be easy to find on another, so using more indexes and ranking algorithms results in access to more content.

+No search engine is truly unbiased.
+Most engines' ranking algorithms incorporate a method similar to [PageRank](https://en.wikipedia.org/wiki/PageRank), which biases them towards sites with many backlinks.
+Ranking algorithms are gamed by SEO spam, which engines respond to with manual actions (downranking) and adjusting their algorithms' biases.
+The best solution is to mix different ranking algorithms and indexes instead of using one engine for everything.

 About the list
 --------------